-ICES Stock Assessment Database, 29 june 2018.
+ICES Stock Assessment Database, August 2019.
 ICES, Copenhagen

-Status summary of Baltic Sea stocks in 2018 relative to the ICES maximum sustainable yield (MSY) approach and precautionary approach (PA) (excluding European eel, salmon, and sea trout).
+Figure 10 Status summary of Baltic Sea stocks in 2019 relative to the ICES maximum sustainable yield (MSY) approach and precautionary approach (PA) (excluding European eel, salmon, and sea trout).
 Grey represents unknown reference points.
-For the MSY approach: green represents a stock that is fished below F{MSY} or the stock size is greater than MSY B{trigger}; red represents a stock status that is fished above F{MSY} or the stock size is lower than MSY B{trigger}.
-For the PA: green represents a stock that is fished at or below F{pa} while the stock size is equal to or greater than B{pa}; orange represents a stock that is fished between F{pa} and F{lim} or the stock size is between B{lim} and B{pa}; red represents a stock that is fished above F{lim} or the stock size is less than B{lim}.
-Stocks having a fishing mortality below or at F{pa} and a stock size above B{pa} are defined as being inside safe biological limits.
+For the MSY approach: green represents a stock that is fished below FMSY or the stock size is greater than MSY Btrigger; red represents a stock status that is fished above FMSY or the stock size is lower than MSY Btrigger.
+For the PA: green represents a stock that is fished at or below Fpa while the stock size is equal to or greater than Bpa; orange represents a stock that is fished between Fpa and Flim or the stock size is between Blim and Bpa; red represents a stock that is fished above Flim.
+Stocks having a fishing mortality below or at Fpa and a stock size above Bpa are defined as being inside safe biological limits.
 If this condition is not fulfilled the stock is defined as being outside safe biological limits.
-For stock-specific information, see Table A in Annex 1.
+For stock-specific information, see Table A1 in Annex.

-ICES Stock Assessment Database, 29 june 2018.
+ICES Stock Assessment Database, August 2019.
 ICES, Copenhagen

-Figure 11 Status summary of Baltic Sea stocks in 2018 relative to the Marine Strategy Framework Directive (MSFD) assessment criteria of the level of pressure of fishing activity (D3C1) and reproductive capacity of the stock (D3C2).
-Green represents the proportion of stocks fished below F{MSY} or the stock size is greater than MSY B{trigger}, for criteria D3C1 and D3C2.
-Red represents the proportion of stocks fished above F{MSY} or where the stock size is lower than MSY B{trigger}, for criteria D3C1 and D3C2.
+Figure 11 Status summary of Baltic Sea stocks in 2019 relative to the Marine Strategy Framework Directive (MSFD) assessment criteria of the level of pressure of fishing activity (D3C1) and reproductive capacity of the stock (D3C2).
+Green represents the proportion of stocks fished below FMSY or the stock size is greater than MSY Btrigger, for criteria D3C1 and D3C2.
+Red represents the proportion of stocks fished above FMSY or where the stock size is lower than MSY Btrigger, for criteria D3C1 and D3C2.
 Grey represents the proportion of stocks without MSY reference points.
-For stock-specific information, see Table A in Annex 1.
+For stock-specific information, see Table A1 in the Annex.